sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 # Structural Design Patterns

+Focus on how classes and objects are composed to form larger structures

 ## 1. Adapter

 The Adapter is a structural design pattern that enables you to make make different interfaces with different methods work together without changing their code.
 The purpose of an Adapter is to make two incompatible interfaces work together seamlessly.